-In the control group of 82 cats without urethral obstruction, who also happened to be older and leaner than the sick cats, a little over half were fed dry food only, 42 percent ate both wet and dry food, and 3 out of 82 were fed only wet food.
+In the control group of 82 cats without urethral obstruction, who also happened to be older and leaner than the sick cats, a little over half were fed dry food only, 42% ate both wet and dry food, and 3 out of 82 were fed only wet food.

 An Earlier Enlightening Study

-Another very interesting study1 was done several years ago to measure the effect of feeding a specific type of food (designed to increase the acidity of urine) to cats with feline idiopathic cystitis (FIC).
-(FIC is another of the diseases of the lower urinary tract.)
+Another very interesting study(*1) conducted several years ago measured the effect of feeding a specific type of food (designed to increase the acidity of urine) to cats with feline idiopathic cystitis (FIC).
+FIC is another of the diseases of the lower urinary tract.

 Some of the cats were fed a canned formulation of the food, and some were fed a dry formulation.

-After 1 year on the canned food, only 11 percent of FIC cats had a recurrence of the condition.
+After 1 year on the canned food, only 11% of FIC cats had a recurrence of the condition.

-Recurrence in the dry food group after a year was 39 percent.
+Recurrence in the dry food group after a year was 39%.

-This study was conducted by the Waltham Centre for Pet Nutrition.
-Since Waltham is a pet food company2, it’s safe to assume the primary intent of the study was to find a product that could be sold specifically for cats with lower urinary tract disease.
+This Waltham Centre for Pet Nutrition conducted this study.
+Since Waltham is a pet food company(*2), it’s safe to assume the primary intent of the study was to find a product that could be sold specifically for cats with lower urinary tract disease.